|

 Do extensive research prior to buying a raccoon.

-Do check with your state for the legalities of owning a
+Do check with your state and local area for the legalities of owning a

 raccoon.

-Do have a large outdoor pen for your raccoon.
+Do have a large outdoor enclosure for your raccoon.

 |